terramate-io/terramate-docs/cli/getting-started/index.md

 $ git add terramate.tm.hcl
 $ git commit -m "Add Terramate Cloud configuration"
-$ git push origin main
 ```

 ### Create a GitHub repository

-Terramate Cloud requires a GitHub, GitLab or BitBucket repository to work properly.
+Terramate Cloud requires a GitHub, GitLab, or BitBucket repository to work properly.
 We will use GitHub in this guide.
 Let's start by [creating a new repository](https://github.com/new) in your personal GitHub account or an organization.
 We'll name the repository `terramate-quickstart` and create it as a private repository.